-Ratos's Board is to comprise of a minimum of four and a maximum of nine members with a maximum of three deputies.
+Ratos's Board is to comprise of a minimum of four and a maximum of nine members.
 The Board is appointed by the shareholders at each Annual General Meeting.
 The mandate period is thereby one year.

-The 2021 Annual General Meeting resolved that the Board is to consist of six members and no deputies.
-The Meeting re-elected Per-Olof Söderberg, Eva Karlsson, Ulla Litzén, Karsten Slotte, Jan Söderberg and Jonas Wiström.
+The 2022 Annual General Meeting resolved that the Board is to consist of seven members and no deputies.
+Board members Per-Olof Söderberg, Ulla Litzén, Karsten Slotte, Jan Söderberg and Jonas Wiström were re-elected and new Board members Tone Lunde Bakker and Helena Svancar were elected.
+Eva Karlsson declined re-election.
 Per-Olof Söderberg was re-elected as Chairman of the Board.
 The CEO is part of the Board and attends Board meetings.
-The composition of the Board and an assessment of each Board member's independence is presented in more detail on pages 52-53.
+The composition of the Board and an assessment of each Board member's independence is presented in more detail on pages 66-67.